Caprese Salad is an easy Mediterranean salad prepared with a handful of fresh ingredients.

 - Rinse fresh basil leaves to get rid of impurities.
 Pat dry.

-- Arrange your salad.
-Place basil leaves, mozzarella slice, and tomato slice alternating on a plate.
+- Layer your salad ingredients.
+Place basil leaves, mozzarella slice, and tomato slice alternating on a serving platter.

 - Sprinkle olive oil, salt and if you like black pepper, over the arranged Caprese salad.